Hamburger

 Third-party approval

-Internal labor regulations and certain other policies must be approved by employees' representatives and trade unions, if at least half of the company's employees are members.
+Internal labor regulations and certain other policies must be approved by employees' representatives and trade unions, if at least half of the company's employees are members of such union.

 Saudi Arabia